dotnet/AspNetDocs/aspnet/ajax/cdn/overview.md

 To learn more about the jQuery UI library, visit the official [jQuery UI website](http://jQueryUI.com "jQuery UI website").

+> [!WARNING]
+> Production applications should not take a hard dependency on CDN assets.
+Applications should test for the CDN asset referenced, and use a fallback asset when the CDN is not available.
+>
+> The Microsoft Ajax CDN has no SLA above and beyond using an Azure CDN.
+>
+> Use [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/34049) to report problems with the Microsoft Ajax CDN.

 <a id="Third-Party_Files_on_the_CDN_23"></a>

 ## Third-Party Files on the CDN

 The CDN hosts some of the most popular third party JavaScript libraries.
 Microsoft does not claim ownership of any third-party libraries hosted on this CDN.
 The copyright owners of the libraries are licensing these libraries to you.
 Any rights that you may have to download and use such libraries are granted solely by the respective copyright owners.
 Because these are not Microsoft libraries, Microsoft provides no warranties or intellectual property rights licenses (including no implied patent rights) for the third party libraries hosted on this CDN.

+> [!WARNING]
+> Production applications should not take a hard dependency on CDN assets.
+Applications should test for the CDN asset referenced, and use a fallback asset when the CDN is not available.
+>
+> The Microsoft Ajax CDN has no SLA above and beyond using an Azure CDN.
+>
+> Use [this GitHub issue](https://github.com/dotnet/AspNetCore.Docs/issues/34049) to report problems with the Microsoft Ajax CDN.

 <a id="jQuery_Releases_on_the_CDN_0"></a>